ShunSakurai/check_forbidden/README.md

 ![]()

 - Result is displayed in Command Prompt, and if any match is found, it is also exported to CSV file
+- Once the term is found in one file, the program stops searching for that term and starts searching for it in the next file
+- Result is displayed for each file, and for the whole files (as the "Summary")
 - You can press "Enter" key or click "X" (close) button to exit the program
 - You can re-run the program without closing it
 - If you choose an existing CSV file as the result file, the result will be added to the bottom of it